“Tier 4 is likely not the final chapter in emissions regulations, as more stringent standards could be on the horizon.”

 The article concludes “Changing emissions standards and the EPA’s Tier 4 regulations for diesel engines have changed the game for work truck fleets.
 But there are technologies and equipment available that help operations reduce emissions and save fuel, while improving productivity and efficiency.”

 Yes, there are.
-Orange EV’s T-Series pure electric terminal trucks, built with patent-pending technology and commercially deployed since 2015, has been proven in the field to increase reliability, reduce downtime, and save fleets up to $20,000-$60,000 annually per truck in fuel, maintenance, emissions control, and other diesel-related costs.
+Orange EV’s T-Series pure electric terminal trucks, commercially deployed since 2015, has been proven in the field to increase reliability, reduce downtime, and save fleets up to $20,000-$60,000 annually per truck in fuel, maintenance, emissions control, and other diesel-related costs.
 With zero emissions.
 Contact Orange EV to learn more.